Foreign Policy Association Incorporated

 How does Foreign Policy Association Incorporated spend its money?

 Foreign Policy Association Incorporated directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Foreign Policy Association Incorporated tax-deductible?